Welcome. My name is Van Thi Diep.

 Belonging to inner and outer nature

 Just be.
 Be yourself.
 A community surrounds you.
 This is the message I intuited from the moss that surrounded me at a forest therapy walk.
 These wise words are also what I believe to be the essence of practicing forest and nature therapy: Creating time and space to feel, to be witnessed, to be loved, and fundamentally, to just be.
-I am grateful to facilitate these experiences, because, as a forest therapy guide, I can give myself the permission to release control and surrender to the process of nature.
+As a forest therapy guide, I can give myself the permission to release control and surrender to the processes of nature.

 transmuting pain into beauty